farhanbham/ETH-USD-Intraday-trader/README.md

 We take several steps for processing our data to be used in our LSTM model:

-**Scaling**
+**Scaling -**
  When scaling we ensure we scale our test data with parameters used to scale our training data.
 This is to ensure no data leakage leading to biased estimates.

-**Creating Sequences**
+**Creating Sequences -**
  Our LSTM model requires batches of sequences for training.
 We create sequences of data including OHLCV data in which the length can be adjusted through the variable SEQ_LENGTH.
 A corresponding target value, the close price in 24 hours, is also created.

-**Auto-Encoder**
+**Auto-Encoder -**
  To prevent overfitting, we implement an autoencoder model.
 This reduces the dimensionality of our data to a specified dimension which can adjusted through the dimension variable.
 This model encodes the sequences into our specificied dimensionality and then decodes it.
 Although we already have our encoded data, we still need to decode it.
 This is so we can identify if encoded data retains meaningful information.
 We optimise our autoencoder model hyperparameters using Bayesian optimisation.
 This method learns from previous results in an attempt to reduce hyperparamter tuning speed as this is a time-intensive process.

 ---